shadow/tgen/doc/TGen-Markov-Models.md

 connected by the edge instructs TGen which type of action to take.
 Additionally, each `emission` edge must specify the `distribution` attribute and the associated parameters for that distribution.
-These distributions encode the delay that TGen should create after the observation before transitioning to the next state.
+These distributions encode the **time delay in microseconds** that TGen should create after the observation before transitioning to the next state.

 The following delay distributions are currently supported (more can be added as the need arises):